From Reef to Ruins to Rain Forest, Explore the Heart & History of This Caribbean Paradise

 Enjoy Outstanding Ecolodges in Natural Areas Our chosen accommodations immerse you in the heart of the Belize’s most captivating natural realm.
 Remote Chan Chich is located in the largest contiguous rain forest north of the Amazon, set amid incredible bird life and habitat for all five Latin American cats: jaguar, jaguarundi, margay, ocelot and puma.
 The elusive jaguar is spotted here about once a week, a record unmatched anywhere else in Central America.
 And the private island resort on Hatchet Caye may be the Caribbean's most idyllic escape, with powdery white sand, aquamarine water and a private deck to survey the scenery.

-Our Naturalist Expedition Leader is a Belizean Native Nat Hab has a well-deserved international reputation for employing the highest-quality guides in the industry.
-On this trip, your Expedition Leader is Fermin Tzib, a native Belizean of Mayan descent and an avid birder with more than a decade of experience leading natural history tours in his home country.
-He also has a passion for Mayan history.
-When you travel with Fermin, you’ll become personally acquainted with the Belize he intimately knows and loves—an opportunity that other travelers certainly miss.
+Our Naturalist Expedition Leaders Are Belizean Natives Nat Hab has a well-deserved international reputation for employing the highest-quality guides in the industry.
+On this trip, our Expedition Leaders are native Belizean of Mayan descent and avid birders with more than a decade of experience leading natural history tours in their home country.
+They also have a passion for Mayan history.
+When you travel with our local guides, you’ll become personally acquainted with the Belize they intimately know and love—an opportunity that other travelers certainly miss.
 Read our Expedition Leader bios and traveler comments regarding the quality of our leaders.